 The effect on deferred taxes for a change in tax rates is recognized in income in the period that the tax rate change is enacted.
 The ability to realize deferred tax assets depends on the ability to generate sufficient taxable income in the future.
 A valuation allowance is provided for deferred income tax assets when, in our judgment, based upon currently available information and other factors, it is more likely than not that all or a portion of such deferred income tax assets will not be realized.
 The assessment regarding whether a valuation allowance is required or should be adjusted is based on an evaluation of possible sources of taxable income and considers all available positive and negative evidence factors.
-Our accounting for the valuation of deferred income tax assets is a significant accounting estimate because it is based, among other things, on an estimate of taxable income, which is susceptible to change and may or may not occur, and because the impact of adjusting a valuation allowance may be material.
+Our accounting for the valuation of deferred tax assets represents our best estimate of future events.
+We believe that the determination to record a valuation allowance to reduce a deferred income tax asset is a significant accounting estimate because it is based, among other things, on an estimate of taxable income, which is susceptible to change and may or may not occur, and because the impact of adjusting a valuation allowance may be material.
 In determining when to release the valuation allowance established against our net deferred income tax assets, we consider all available evidence, both positive and negative.